dxau/Test-Base-Codeceptjs/README.md

     | config.browserstack.js    # Config for running the test browserstack
     | config.local.js           # Config for running the test locally
     | pages.js                  # The list page objects and their pages for the test to use
+    | scripts.js                # The scripts used for bootstrap and teardown codeceptjs
 |
 | src   # This folder all the Page Objects and test scripts
 |---|